swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions_workflow.md

   - Submit a PR to update the [Community Discussions page on The Carpentries website](https://carpentries.org/community_discussions/)
   - The appropriate GitHub repository to submit your Pull Request to [is here](https://github.com/carpentries/carpentries.org/pulls).
 Add the new community discussion in the upcoming discussions section.
 - Contact potential Community Discussions Facilitator
   - Send [a version of the following templated e-mail](https://docs.google.com/document/d/1Xag1PA5Ya2iEqpYTKjaKR9gh-JqhsS-yKiZaCAA9VUk/edit) to the individual who completed the form.
-Once the e-mail has been sent, highlight the row in the spreadsheet yellow indicating that you've contacted the individuals.
+Once the e-mail has been sent, highlight the row in the spreadsheet yellow indicating that you have contacted the individuals.
 - Communications Tasks
 	- Inform The Carpentries Core Team Liaisons about the Community Discussion by emailing `community@carpentries.org`.
 	- Draft tweets for Community Discussion
     - Make a copy of [this template](https://docs.google.com/spreadsheets/d/1REIQrKnbFFgiNU0tjKLHLXARnIYaMIXlgZbmz8o5Boo/edit#gid=0) and draft tweets to spread the word about the Community Discussion.
 		- Send the tweet template to the Communications Manager by emailing `okhan@carpentries.org`.
 - Request Blog Post to Promote Community Discussion
   - Remind facilitator to write a blog post to get the word out about the community discussion.
-[Here's a handy blog post drafting guide to help them get started](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html?highlight=blog%20posts)
+[Here is a handy blog post drafting guide to help them get started](https://docs.carpentries.org/topic_folders/communications/submit_blog_post.html?highlight=blog%20posts)

 ### Scheduling Pre- and Post-Workshop Community Discussions

 1. Coordinate with Infrastructure Team (Maneesha Sane) regarding quarterly sign-ups.
 This process has been semi-automated with the use of Calendly.